 (3) such other sub groups as the board considers are necessary.

-How can staff engage in board business?
+How can colleagues engage in board business?

-A variety of staff members are involved in preparing papers for the board and will be invited to attend to present their paper or give background information on the issue.
+A variety of colleagues are involved in preparing papers for the board and will be invited to attend to present their paper or give background information on the issue.

-Staff can feed in comments on board business either through their team leaders, their director or the RoS secretariat.
+Colleagues can feed in comments on board business either through their team leaders, their director or the RoS secretariat.

 Performance assessment